bblanchon/ArduinoStreamUtils/README.md

 ### Reading from a `String`

 Similarly, there are cases where you have a `String`, but you need to pass a `Stream` to some other piece of code.
-In that case, use `StringStream`; it's similar to `StrintPrint`, except you can read as well.
+In that case, use `StringStream`; it's similar to `StrintPrint`, except you can also read from it.

 ![StringStream](extras/images/StringStream.svg)